ayomide2021/Health/README.md

 ##  Build a correlation matrix with the numeric data columns
 ![O5](https://github.com/ayomide2021/Health/assets/83126882/434fbe3f-77ad-4f67-900a-72af4ab4dc3c)

-# Model Building
+# Methodology
+The project's workflow included the following steps:

+## Data Preparation
-The dataset was divided into two subsets, the training set (80%) and the test set (20%), utilizing the train_test_split function from the sklearn.model_selection library.
-This splitting process ensured that the models would be trained on one subset and evaluated on another.
-The features were extracted, and labels were assigned for both subsets, resulting in the following:
+•	The dataset was divided into training (80%) and test (20%) sets using the train_test_split function from the sklearn.model_selection library.

-•	Training Set: Features (X_train) and Labels (y_train)
-•	Test Set: Features (X_test) and Labels (y_test)
+•	Features and labels were extracted and assigned for both subsets.

+## Model Development:
-With the data prepared, three linear models were created, fine-tuned, tested, and compared.
-These models include:
+Three linear regression models were created, fine-tuned, tested, and compared:

-1. Simple Linear Regression
+•	Simple Linear Regression

-2. Elastic Net
+•	Elastic Net

-3. Linear Support Vector Regression.
+•	Linear Support Vector Regression (SVR)

-# Model Evaluation
+## Model Evaluation:
-The performance of these models was assessed using specific metrics, which included:
+Performance of the models was assessed using key metrics:

-Root-Mean Squared Error (RMSE): A measure of the model's prediction accuracy.
+•	Root-Mean Squared Error (RMSE): Measures the model's prediction accuracy.

-Coefficient of Determination (r2): Indicates the proportion of the variance in the dependent variable that is predictable from the independent variables.
+•	Coefficient of Determination (r2): Indicates the proportion of variance in the dependent variable predictable from the independent variables.

-Mean Absolute Percentage Error (MAPE): An evaluation of the accuracy of the model's predictions.
+•	Mean Absolute Percentage Error (MAPE): Evaluates the accuracy of the model's predictions.

-Additionally, the prediction times of these models were recorded and taken into account when selecting the best model for the client.
-This consideration ensures that not only the predictive accuracy but also the computational efficiency aligns with the client's needs.
+Prediction times were recorded to ensure that computational efficiency met the client's requirements.
-By conducting this thorough model comparison and evaluation, we aimed to identify the most suitable model for predicting "total costs" in the healthcare context.

 # Analysis
 Based on the metrics, the simple linear regression was chosen as the best model for our client as it outperformed the other models in three of four metrics.